-History Snack!
+- History Snack!
 "Shorthand" is a system of symbols that allows people to take notes rapidly by hand.
-If you're good at it, you'd be able to write as fast as a person can speak.
+If you're good at it, you can write as fast as a person can speak.
 In the days before typewriters or recording devices, this was a handy way of recording, almost word-for-word, what people said.
 Usually only secretaries, clerks, and journalists used shorthand—having been trained as a law clerk, Jonathan Harker has learned it.

-The letter instructs him to take the "diligence" (it's like a nineteenth-century Greyhound bus) as far as the Borgo Pass on the border.
+- The letter instructs him to take the "diligence" (it's like a 19th-century Greyhound bus) as far as the Borgo Pass on the border.
 A driver and carriage would be waiting for him there to take him on to Castle Dracula.

 Jonathan Harker's Journal, May 4